-5.1.
-SUMMARY OF INSTALLATION STEPS
+5.1 SUMMARY OF INSTALLATION STEPS

 - Check that an assessment of the work has been done and that any safety measures are in place. - (E.g., Safety precautions, protective clothing and/or equipment being used). - Check the logger is suitable for use at the installation site.
 Check that you have the required sensors and antenna.
 Consider where the equipment is going to be located within the available space and that all cables and any hoses are of a suitable length. - Check fittings are available to connect to any pressure measurement point. - The logger, cables, and sensors should be kept away from sources of electrical interference such as motors or pumps. - Cables and hoses should be routed and secured so as to not cause any hazards.
 Do not allow any equipment to rest on cables, connectors, or hoses as crush damage can result. - Select the appropriate programming cable for the logger and attach it to the logger COMMS connector.
-Complete the connection path to the IDT host device (see sections 2.7 and 2.8).
+Complete the connection path to the IDT host device (see sections 2.8.1 and 2.8.2).
 Use IDT to read the logger settings.
-(Refer to the IDT user-guide for guidance whenever needed). - Update the logger firmware (if required).
-(Refer to the IDT manual for guidance; consider downloading any existing data from the logger prior to upgrade). - Use IDT to check or modify existing logger settings. - o Program a local time-zone into the logger (check or modify). - Set timing intervals for making measurements (sample interval and log interval).
+(Refer to the IDT user-guide for guidance whenever needed). - Update the logger firmware if required.
+(Refer to the IDT manual for guidance; consider downloading any existing data from the logger prior to upgrade). - Use IDT to check or modify existing logger settings: - o Program a local time-zone into the logger (check or modify). - Set the action or time when the Logger is to Start-up and begin recording (logging). - Set timing intervals for making measurements (sample interval and log interval).
 They should be configured to suit your application's specific logging requirements (minimise sampling rates to preserve battery life). - Check / modify channel settings to produce measurement samples and the required datapoints from each interface. - Configure the logger channel to match the sensor or other equipment that the logger connects to.
-(Check units of measure are correct, etc) - Ensure the sensor is mapped to the correct output channel number; This is an identifier used when uploading the logged measurement data to the server. (i.e., Channel numbers must match between logger and DataGate). - (Note: For loggers using WITS protocol, requirements are different; refer to the guidance in the WITS supplement, MAN-147-0017). - Apply any required statistical functions to the background measurement samples in order to produce logged data-points (saved values). - Where required, undertake the setup of any additional options related to the channel.
+(Check units of measure are correct, etc). - Ensure the sensor is mapped to the correct output channel number; This is an identifier used when uploading the logged measurement data to the server. (i.e., Channel numbers must match between logger and DataGate). - Apply any required statistical functions to the background measurement samples in order to produce logged data-points (saved values). - Where required, undertake the setup of any additional options related to the channel.
 (E.g., add an initial meter reading, pulse replication setting, sensor calibration; these will be dependent on sensor and logger use).

-(Refer to the IDT user-guide for guidance regarding and any additional settings related to an interface.)
+(Refer to the IDT user-guide for guidance details regarding and any additional setting options related to an interface).